fyndoc/vms/docs/pim/attribute/deep-dive.md

     <p>
       <strong>Specific Settings:</strong>
       <ul>
-        <li><strong>Restrict Media Type</strong></li> By enabling this toggle button, you can restrict the file formats that the user can upload.
+        <li><strong>Restrict Media Type</strong></li> When this toggle button is disabled, user can upload both images and videos.
+By enabling this toggle button, you can restrict the file formats that the user can upload (either images or videos, but not both).
 This enables two more fields called 'Select Media Format' and 'Allowed Media formats'.
           <ul>
           <li><strong>Select Media Format</strong></li> Choose whether the user should enter images or videos.
           <li><strong>Allowed Media formats</strong></li> If <code>Select Media Format = Images</code>, choose the acceptable image file formats from the dropdown, e.g. jpeg, png, gif, webp, jfif.
 If <code>Select Media Format = Videos</code>, choose the acceptable video file formats from the dropdown, e.g. mp4, mov.